matthewlehner/matthewlehner.net/source/2015-10-19-using-webpack-with-phoenix-and-elixir.html.md

 }
 ```

-Now we'll tell Phoenix to run webpack when running the development server.
-Edit
+Now we'll tell Phoenix to run webpack as a watcher while running the development
-the `watchers` option in `config/dev.exs` to look like this:
+server.
+Edit the `watchers` option in `config/dev.exs` to look like this:

 ```elixir
 config :webpack_integration, WebpackIntegration.Endpoint,